shogunxam/ESP32_BLETracker/README.md

 # Support my work

 If you like my work, please consider buying me a coffee or making a free donation via PayPal.
-Thank you for your support! 😁`<br><br>`
+Thank you for your support! 😁<br /><br />
 [Buy me a coffee][buymeacoffee] [PayPal][paypal]

 [buymeacoffee-shield]: https://raw.githubusercontent.com/shogunxam/donate-assets/master/coffee.png